-Hospital staff will be joining one of Hull’s biggest parties of the year this weekend, as Hull and East Yorkshire Hospitals NHS Trust shows its pride in more ways than one.
+Hospital staff will be joining one of Hull’s biggest parties of the year this weekend, as Hull University Teaching Hospitals NHS Trust shows its pride in more ways than one.

-Members of HEY Let’s Sing, the Hull and East Yorkshire Hospitals NHS Trust staff choir, will be performing for the second consecutive year at Pride in Hull tomorrow.
+Members of HEY Let’s Sing, the Hull University Teaching Hospitals NHS Trust staff choir, will be performing for the second consecutive year at Pride in Hull tomorrow.

 In 2016, this talented group of staff, which includes radiographers, midwives and therapists, were chosen to perform on the main stage.
 This year, they have been invited back again to help raise awareness of LGBT+ issues and to join in the celebrations, performing at the Bandstand in Queen’s Gardens at 3 and 4pm.

 As well as treating revellers to favourites from Fleetwood Mac and Katy Perry, HEY Let’s Sing will also be joining in the Pride in Hull parade.
 The parade begins at 12 noon from Hull College, when the 30 strong group of health professionals will join the procession on foot, weaving and waving their way through the city’s crowds.

 Bonnie Gray, Web Developer and Co-Founder of the HEY Let’s Sing Choir says:

 “Taking part in Pride last year was such a great feeling; there was a really safe, supportive and celebratory atmosphere and it felt very inclusive too.

 “It was a real honour to be a part of the celebrations then and to be able to perform on the main stage, so to be invited back for a second year is just fantastic.”